cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/DTVF/README.md

 # Digital Twin Visualisation Framework (DTVF)

-The instantiated data is visualised using the Digital Twin Visualisation Framework ([DTVF]).
-The file structure is based on the [example Mapbox visualisation].
+The instantiated data is visualised using the Digital Twin Visualisation Framework ([DTVF]) version `3.3.4`.
+The configuration file structure (i.e. `data.json`) is based on the [example Mapbox visualisation].

 &nbsp;
 ## Creating the Visualisation

 Detailed instructions on how to create (and customise) the visualisation can be found in the [example Mapbox visualisation] and [DTVF] READMEs.
-To deploy the visualisation including all data as specified in the `data.json` file as Docker container, please run the following commands from the [DTVF] directory:
+To deploy the visualisation including all data as specified in the `data.json` file as Docker container, please run the following commands from the [DTVF subdirectory] (i.e. the location where this README is located):

 ```bash
 # To build the Image: